mekanix/meka.rs/content/pages/resume.md

 #### May 2006 - Aug 2006

-Responsible for the implementation, administration and maintenance of Mail, DHCP, DNS and Domain Controler
+I was responsible for the implementation, administration and maintenance of Mail, DHCP, DNS and Domain Controler.

 - Samba
 - Postfix